CuckooEXE/ImperfectProjector/README.md

 ./lib/libsd20x_msrv.so
 ```

-Perfect!
-It's called in two CGI files, we can investigate the first one for a quick win:
+It's called in two CGI files, which is important as these are hoste by the projector and something we can communicate to directly.
+After opening up the first hit, `connectSavedAp.cgi`, we find an easy win:

 ```c